Upper bounds on Renormalized Volume for Schottky groups: Bounds on

-In order to find the desired bound over $\VR$ we will choose an efficient set of curves $\Gamma$ for a given Riemann surface $\Sigma$.
-Denote by $\mathcal{C}_{g-1}(\Sigma)$ the collection of (unordered) $(g-1)$-tuples of distinct non-trivial homotopy classes in $\Sigma$ that can be simultaneously represented by pairwise disjoint simple closed curves, and also define
+For a closed surface $S$ denote by $\mathcal{C}_{g-1}(S)$ the collection of (unordered) $(g-1)$-tuples of distinct non-trivial homotopy classes in $S$ that can be simultaneously represented by pairwise disjoint simple closed curves so that each component of their complement has genus $1$.
+Moreover, if $\Sigma$ is a Riemann surface with topological type $S$ then we also define

-The next step is to show that $L:\TT(S) \rightarrow \RR$ has bounded image, which is the purpose of the next lemma.